pjfsu/book_split/README.md

 # split-pdf-bookmarks

-Extract bookmarks from PDFs and split documents into chapters using a companion CSV—served as a FastAPI web service and shipped as a Podman/Docker container.
+Extract bookmarks from PDFs and split documents using a companion CSV—served as a FastAPI web service and shipped as a Podman container.

 ## Features